On this page 6

 - Monday through Friday, 8:00 am to 5:00 pm

-Typical inspection sequence: Typical county sequence: Pre-pour foundation/footing, foundation/stem wall, framing, rough mechanical/electrical/plumbing, insulation (where required), final building inspection.
+Typical sequence: Typical county sequence: Pre-pour foundation/footing, foundation/stem wall, framing, rough mechanical/electrical/plumbing, insulation (where required), final building inspection.
 Electrical inspections by state inspector only.

 State electrical inspections performed separately by Wyoming State Electrical Inspector; applicants must schedule independently